-Social media is now regarded as a strategic imperative, and is a key ingredient in the marketing and communications mix.
-But while a consensus is emerging that social media is best employed for brand building and customer engagement/service as opposed to revenue generation, its most effective use remains elusive for many organisations.
+A consensus is emerging that social media is best employed for brand-building and customer service, as opposed to sales.
+Yet corporate reputation is often overlooked, and the most effective use of the social web remains elusive for many organisations.

 In today’s saturated communications environment, audiences routinely ignore companies that fail to cut through the clutter – a challenge for many firms, not least those saddled with undifferentiated products and services that people are unlikely to talk about or those expected to deliver a good basic level of service and little more (eg. utilities).